ShippingEasy wants to help you learn about the e-commerce industry.

 How do I get the bulk mail discount?

 First you’ll need a mailing permit, essentially an allowance to send large amounts of postage from a single facility.
-You’ll also need to pay the annual mailing fee.
+You can apply for this at your USPS Business Mail Acceptance Unit, which is also where you will be dropping off your bulk mail.
+Finally, you’ll need to pay the annual mailing fee.

-You then pay for your postage using one of three money saving ways:
+You then pay for your postage using one of three ways:

 - Precanceled Stamps: stamps that are set aside for presorted First Class and Standard Mail.
 You pay a significantly lower price for them up front and then pay the difference when/if you use them.